 Kate Phelan is a contributing editor to British Vogue and one of Britain’s most esteemed stylists.
-At the top of her game Phelan has worked with almost everyone and, along with another Kate, is responsible for crafting a modern British aesthetic, recognised globally.
+At the top of her game, Phelan has worked with almost everyone and partly responsible for crafting the modern British aesthetic, recognised globally.
 In 2011, she became creative director of Topshop, until stepping down in August 2017.

-In 1993 Alexandra Shulman , the newly appointed editor of British Vogue, asked Phelan to return to the title, Phelan accepted, she would go on to be co-creative director with Lucinda Chambers for 18 years, leaving to join Topshop in 2012.
+In 1993, Alexandra Shulman , the then newly appointed editor of British Vogue, asked Phelan to return to the title.
+Phelan accepted and went on to be co-creative director with Lucinda Chambers for 18 years, leaving to join Topshop in 2012.
 “I had achieved so many of my dreams but I wanted to know if I could survive without Vogue as it had carried me all my working life.
 I needed to take the risk."

-However, a part of Phelan’s heart still belongs to Vogue; it was announced in 2013 that concurrent to her duties at Topshop, Phelan would return to Vogue, in a “part-time, yet significant role.”
+However, a part of Phelan’s heart still belonged to Vogue and it was announced in 2013 that concurrent to her duties at Topshop, she would return to Vogue, in a “part-time, yet significant role.”

 In August 2017, it was announced Phelan would be stepping down from her role at Topshop.
 She is represented by CLM Agency.